AikidoSec/firewall-node/README.md

 * ✅ Block known threat actors and bots.
 * ✅ Geo-fencing to block or allow a selection of countries
 * ✅ Rate limit specific API endpoints by IP or by user
-* ✅ Allow you to block specific users manually
+* ✅ Allows you to block specific users manually

 ## Supported libraries and frameworks